 Cluster C – Anxious, fearful behavior

 - Obsessive-Compulsive Personality Disorder – This is different from obsessive-compulsive disorder, which is related to anxiety.
-This personality disorder is characterized by extreme perfectionism and inflexibility.
+This personality disorder comes with extreme perfectionism and inflexibility.
 Individuals with this disorder often have a need to be in control at all times and may be what many refer to as “control freaks.”

 - Dependent Personality Disorder – Individuals with this disorder have an extreme reliance on support from others.
 They may need help and reassurance in even very simple decision-making.
 They fear rejection and tend to be extremely submissive, often staying in unhealthy or abusive relationships.

-- Avoidant Personality Disorder – These individuals have trouble relating to others and are often extremely anxious and shy when in social situations.
+- Avoidant Personality Disorder – These individuals have trouble relating to others and are often extremely anxious.
+Shyness in social situations is common.
 They have trouble accepting criticism because they take it very personally.

 Personality Disorders Treatment Center Portland Maine

-Addiction is incredibly dangerous on many levels, and when combined with a personality disorder, it can be life-ruining.
+Addiction is incredibly dangerous on many levels.
+When combined with a personality disorder, it becomes life-ruining.
 When you call Liberty Bay Recovery, you are taking the first step toward helping yourself, or a loved one, escape the grasp of a personality disorder and addiction.

-Liberty Bay accepts a variety of insurances, including United Health Care, Cigna, Aetna, Humana, ValueOptions, UMR (United Medical Resources), Providence Health Plans, GEHA (Government Employee Health Association), Harvard Pilgrim HealthCare.
+Liberty Bay’s paranoid personality disorder treatment center accepts a variety of insurances, including United Health Care, Cigna, Aetna, Humana, ValueOptions, UMR (United Medical Resources), Providence Health Plans, GEHA (Government Employee Health Association), Harvard Pilgrim HealthCare.
 Even if you have no insurance, Liberty Bay offers several reduced-cost self-pay options so you can afford the help you need.

 Contact Liberty Bay Recovery Today

-When you’re ready to quit using drugs and alcohol and properly treat your personality disorder, or if you have a loved one who is willing to do the same, contact Liberty Bay Recovery.
-When you spend time here in Portland, Maine and focus on your recovery and bettering your life, you take a step toward a brighter future and a fuller life.
+When you’re ready to quit using drugs and alcohol and properly treat your personality disorder, or if you have a loved one who is willing to do the same, contact or call Liberty Bay Recovery at 8556078758.
+So spend time here in Portland, Maine and focus on your recovery and bettering your life.
+We can help you take a step toward a brighter future and a fuller life.